near/docs/docs/develop/contracts/js/quickstart.md

 near js call $JS_CONTRACT init --accountId $JS_CONTRACT --deposit 0.1
 ```

-If you try to interact with the contract before it's initialized, you'll get an error saying "Contract state is empty".
+If you try to interact with the contract before it's initialized, you'll get an error saying _"Contract state is empty"_.

 3. Once the contract is initialized, you can view the current greeting by callin the `view` method you wrote earlier: